 Kazakhstan Potash (ASX:KPC)

-Also a mineral exploration company based in Australia, Kazakhstan Potash works in potash, gold, nickel and copper deposits.
+Kazakhstan Potash holds potash, gold, nickel and copper deposits.
 Its two primary potash salt deposits are located in Kazakhstan, but the company also has interests in multiple non-potash Australian mines.

 Galaxy Resources (ASX:GXY)

-Known primarily for its lithium production, Australian mining and chemicals company Galaxy Resources operates the Sal de Vida project in Argentina, which has measured and indicated potash resources of 16,071,000 tonnes, as well as 12,762,000 tonnes of inferred potash reserves.
+Known primarily for its lithium production, Australian mining and chemicals company Galaxy Resources operates the Sal de Vida project in Argentina, which has a measured and indicated potash resource of 16,071,000 tonnes, as well as an inferred resource of 12,762,000 tonnes.